 - Knowing what to do if they accidentally disclose information.

 Highlight your training plan in your cyber security plan template for small business.

-For best results, have your employees go through cyber security training at least once a year and test their knowledge monthly.
+For best results, conduct a cyber security training at least once a year and test employees’ knowledge monthly.

 Wrap up: Cyber security plan template for small business success